DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 ## Using TestCafe Docker Image

-TestCafe provides a preconfigured Docker image with TestCafe, Chromium and Firefox installed, so that you can avoid the need to install browsers or the testing framework on the server.
+TestCafe provides a preconfigured Docker image with Chromium and Firefox installed.
+Therefore, you can avoid manual installation of browsers and the testing framework on the server.

 To learn how to install Docker to your system, see [Install Docker](https://docs.docker.com/engine/installation/).

-After Docker is installed, download the TestCafe Docker image from its repository.
+After Docker is installed, download the TestCafe Docker image from the repository.

 ```sh
 docker pull testcafe/testcafe
 ```

-The command above installs the stable version of the image.
+The command above installs a stable version of the image.
 If you need an alpha version, run the following command.

 ```sh
 docker pull testcafe/testcafe:alpha